Tulsa vs. Arkansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The two teams combine to score 51 points per game, 11.5 less than the over/under in this contest.
+- Saturday's total is 12.0 points higher than the combined 51 PPG average of the two teams.

-- This contest's total is 9.5 points under the 72 these two squads combine to give up per game in 2021.
+- The 72 points per game these two squads have surrendered to opponents this season are 9.0 more than the 63 over/under in this contest.

-- The Golden Hurricane and their opponents score an average of 55.5 points per game, 7.0 fewer than Saturday's total.
+- Golden Hurricane games have an average total of 55.5 points this season, 7.5 fewer than Saturday's over/under.

-- The 62.5 total in this game is 1.0 point higher than the 61.5 average total in Red Wolves games this season.
+- The 63 over/under in this game is 1.5 points above the 61.5 average total in Red Wolves games this season.

 Tulsa Stats and Trends

-- The Golden Hurricane have five giveaways this season, while the Red Wolves have seven takeaways .
+- The Golden Hurricane have turned the ball over five times this season, two fewer than the Red Wolves have forced (7).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.